KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ### ac_cc=0

-Setting `ac_cc=0` disables Custom Consensus on the Smart Chain entirely.
+Setting `ac_cc=0` disables Fluidity on the Smart Chain entirely.

 ::: tip
-It is better to <b>NOT</b> use `ac_cc=0` for an Smart Chain where Custom Consensus should not be enabled.
+It is better to <b>NOT</b> use `ac_cc=0` for a Smart Chain where Fluidity should not be enabled.
 Omitting the `ac_cc` parameter altogether will achieve the same result.
 :::

 ### ac_cc=1

-Setting `ac_cc=1` permits Custom Consensus on the Smart Chain, but will not allow the Smart Chain to interact in cross-chain Custom Consensus functionality with other Smart Chains.
+Setting `ac_cc=1` permits Fluidity on the Smart Chain, but will not allow the Smart Chain to interact in cross-chain Fluidity functionality with other Smart Chains.

 ### ac_cc=2 to 99